parkermoe/casual_inference_coupon_redemption/README.md

 ## Introduction

 This project investigates the effectiveness of personalized coupon campaigns versus non-personalized ones.
 Using data from various sources, we examine whether personalization in coupon distribution leads to a significant increase in redemption rates.
+Additionally, we explore the impact of these campaigns on overall daily sales using a difference-in-differences approach.

 ## Hypothesis